AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 planet closest to the Sun, Mercury.
 The orbit of this planet,

-it were a motion of a single body in Newton's centrally symmetric
+motion of a single body in Newton's centrally symmetric

 gravitational field, Mercury would have to orbit along an ideal